 His award-winning artwork has been purchased throughout the world and featured in exhibitions in New York City, Los Angeles, and around the country.
 Lennie's solo exhibitions include Harvard University, The Boston Convention Center, and the Angel Orensanz Foundation Center for the Arts in Manhattan sponsored by New York University's Institute for Humanities.
 His composer portraits are included in art collections in Japan, Wales, Argentina, Switzerland, and throughout the United States.

 Lennie also creates large indoor/outdoor portrait projections for galleries, museums, music festivals, concerts, public art installations, and corporate sponsored events.
 The high definition projections can range from 10 feet to several stories high.

-His internationally syndicated daily comic strip, "The Big Picture", appeared in more than 70 newspapers and was published as a book collection by Andrews/McMeel Publishing.
+His internationally syndicated daily comic strip, "The Big Picture", appeared in more than 100 newspapers and was published as a book collection by Andrews/McMeel Publishing.
 The comic strip is currently in reruns on the syndicate's website, GoComics.com.
-He has illustrated 12 books, most recently a children's book by Monica Mansfield, "When You Have to Say Goodbye".
-By special request of talk show host Larry King, Lennie's work also appears in King's book "Remember Me When I'm Gone."
+As well, Lennie has illustrated 12 children's and humor books.

-Lennie Peterson was born and raised in Central Massachusetts.
-His father is a musician and his late mother was an artist.
-He currently resides in a coastal community south of Boston, Massachusetts.
+Lennie was born in Central Massachusetts, his father a musician and his late mother a visual artist.
+When he is not traveling, he resides in a seaside community on the South Shore of Boston, MA.